Announcing Stack Lint Extra Deps

 We’re shipping binaries from CI and you can find instructions for installing them in the README, or head right to the Releases.

-will look for any executables named stack-{subcommand}
+stack will look for any executables named stack-{subcommand} and support

 calling them as, well, a sub-command.
 So with this installed, you can run (e.g.)

-stack lint-extra-deps --help
+stack lint-extra-deps --help for complete usage.

 At Freckle, we rarely let an annoying and manual task go un-automated.
 If you

-maintenance for your projects, we hope
+are are performing similar extra-deps maintenance for your projects, we hope

 this tool can get you back some time.